 You have to add some lines to your domain records where your domain is hosted.

-Your MailGun API keys: You will be issued two API keys, one secret, one public.
-They are listed in several places in your on-line account pages.
+MailGun API keys: You will be issued two API keys, one secret, one public.
+They are listed in several places in your MailGun account pages.
 The secret key starts with “key-“.
 The public key starts with “pubkey-“.

 If you are setting up your own system, feel free to practice here.
 Add comments to this page to see how it works and the timing of regenerating the site when a new comment comes in.